pop up description layer

 SPC Jeffrey C. Colbert [CE]

-SPC Cornelius A. Bass [G]
+SPC Cornelius A. Bass [DG]

 SSG Paul M. Barclay